luciolucio/holi/ROADMAP.md

  ## Roadmap

-* Change `is-date-in-list?` and related data structures so that a binary search is executed
 * Add boundary checks against the .datelist limits (incl. showcase)
 * Adicionar uma fn holidays na api, pra retornar holidays daquela data
 * Improve docs to show how to use the holi api with strings instead of LocalDate instances (except for `add`)